Why you need a cash flow statement

 Completing your cash flow statement

 For each year, you'll need to fill in actual or estimated figures against each of the below items.
-If you use estimated costs, you’ll need to label and justify them clearly.
+If you use estimated costs, label and explain them clearly.

-You'll also need to clearly state on your cash flow statement whether your figures are GST inclusive or exclusive.
+You'll also need to clearly state if your figures include or exclude goods and services tax (GST).

 Opening balance

-In the first month this will be your opening bank balance.
-In subsequent months it will be the closing balance from the previous month.Cash incoming
+In the first month, this will be your opening bank balance.
+In following months, it will be the closing balance of the month before.

 Total incoming